No. 25 Furman stays unbeaten with 74-60 win over SC Upstate

-“Coach told us pressure is when you are 0-10, not 10-0,” Paladins forward Matt Rafferty said.

-The Paladins (10-0) charged ahead immediately after halftime and cruised to a 74-60 win over South Carolina Upstate, continuing one of the most remarkable stories of the college basketball season.
+SPARTANBURG, S.C. — Jordan Lyons had 20 points and Noah Gurley added 15 points and six rebounds to lead No. 25 Furman to a 74-60 win over South Carolina Upstate on Saturday.

+The surprise mid-major of the season, the Paladins (10-0) got through the program’s first-ever week in the AP Top 25 unscathed after a slow start.

-The Spartans (2-8) led 34-30 at the half and appeared ready to have the crowd in its cozy gym explode after Malik Moore stole a pass on Furman’s first possession of the second half.
-But he missed a fast-break dunk and Noah Gurley made a layup and a free throw to start a 24-5 run.
+Upstate (2-8) led 34-30 at half and appeared ready to have the crowd in its cozy gym explode after Malik Moore stole a pass on Furman’s first possession of the second half.
+But he missed a fast-break dunk and Gurley made a layup and a free throw to start a 24-5 run.

-“That’s a five-point swing right there,” Rafferty said.
-“And it got our defense going, which alleviated the pressure on us.”

-Furman would score on six of its first eight possessions of the second half, while the Spartans opened the half with three missed shots, three turnovers and a free throw.
+Southern Conference Player of the Month Matt Rafferty finished with 11 points after scoring just two in the first half.
+He had two key steals and an assist as Furman scored on six of its first eight possessions after halftime.

 Moore led the Spartans with 24 points and 11 rebounds.